alvarolj23/ai-hedge-fund/infra/DEPLOYMENT-GUIDE.md

 4. Click **Run workflow**
 5. Leave image tags empty (will use commit SHA)
 6. Click **Run workflow**

+**IMPORTANT**: Make sure the latest-deployment.json doesn't contain any secret.
+Otherwise it won't be pushed to GitHub.

 **Option B: Using GitHub CLI** (if installed)
 ```powershell